Gender, Water Security and Peacebuilding Nexus in the Arab Region

-Today women in many Arab countries are identified as the most vulnerable group in respect of water insecurity and impacted by conflicts, particularly female refugees and refugee households headed by women who while securing water are also exposed to harassment, intimidation and violence.
+Today, women in many Arab countries are identified as the most vulnerable group in respect of water insecurity and the impact of violent conflicts, particularly female refugees and refugee households headed by women who, while securing water, are also exposed to harassment, intimidation and violence.
 Governments must be reminded that women play a vital role as agents of development and that realization of gender equality is crucial to progress across all SDGs and targets.
-Without that realization women and girls will continue to be denied the full realization of their human rights and equal opportunities.
+Without that realization, women and girls will continue to be denied the full realization of their human rights and equal opportunities.
 Systematically addressing persistent gender gaps in the response to gender and water security and peace is one of the most effective mechanisms for building resilience.

-Gendered dynamics of water security underscores the close interlinkages between poverty, gender, water security, and sustainable development.
-The challenge is to continue to explore ways and means to bridge the gap between conceptual comprehension of gender issues and everyday grassroots realities of differential access to and use of water, particularly in the context of conflicts and disasters.
+Gendered dynamics of water security underscore the close interlinkages between poverty, gender, water security, and sustainable development.
+The challenge is to continue to explore ways and means to bridge the gap between conceptual comprehension of gender issues and everyday grassroots realities of differential access to, and use of, water, particularly in the context of conflicts and disasters.

-As a joint partnership, United Nations Department for Economic and Social Affairs (UNDESA), the Pacific Water Research Centre (Simon Fraser University, Canada), and the country teams in the Arab States (UNCTs) will collaborate with other partners – including UNESCWA and UNICEF – to undertake expert consultations aiming at exploring the water security-gender-peace nexus in the Arab region and strengthening the national capacities in integrating water security and gender approaches into their respective development plans pertaining to the Sustainable Development Goals.
-Specifically, the project will address the following issues:
+As a joint partnership, United Nations Department for Economic and Social Affairs (UNDESA), the Pacific Water Research Centre (Simon Fraser University, Canada), and the country teams in the Arab States (UNCTs) collaborated with other partners – including UNESCWA and UNICEF – to undertake expert consultations aiming at exploring the water security-gender-peace nexus in the Arab region and strengthening the national capacities in integrating water security and gender approaches into their respective development plans pertaining to the Sustainable Development Goals.
+Specifically, the project addressed the following issues:

-- From “empowerment” to participatory ownership, recognizing women role as local water suppliers & resource managers and identifying social relations of women within their communities.
+- From “empowerment” to participatory ownership, recognizing the role of women as local water suppliers & resource managers and identifying social relations of women within their communities.

-- Awareness raising at community level, using cultural tools (theatre, role-playing) and engaging community leaders (incentivize!)
+- Creating awareness at community level, using cultural tools (theatre, role-playing) and engaging community leaders (incentivize).

-This project will help achieve the following policy-relevant outcomes:
+This project helped in achieving the following policy-relevant outcomes:

-- Developing ways in which women can be recognized as agents of change; this will include approaches that can help surpass stereotypes of women’s role in water security, and help bring about true behavioral change
+- Developing ways in which women can be recognized as agents of change; this includes approaches that help overcome stereotypes of women’s role in water security and faciliate bring true behavioral change

-- Community mobilization, with an aim to achieving positive health outcomes through improved knowledge and implementation of better hygiene practices
+- Community mobilization, with the aim of achieving positive health outcomes through improved knowledge and implementation of better hygiene practices

-- Modeling inclusion of women to serve as interlocutors in times of conflicts and in transboundary conflicts and in enhancing conflict resolution and post-conflict reconstruction capacities
+- Modeling inclusion of women to serve as interlocutors in times of conflicts and in transboundary conflicts, as well as in enhancing conflict resolution and post-conflict reconstruction capacities